 Day 6: Kaymakli underground city, and a second visit to love valley

-On the final morning of our fun adventure staying in Goreme, Cappadocia, we all headed to the Kaymakli underground museum to let Colin and Romy have a chance to explore.
+On the final morning of our fun adventure in Göreme, Cappadocia, we all headed to the Kaymakli Underground Museum so Colin and Romy could explore.
 This one was much more extensive than the one we visited on the private tour.
 Romy didn’t even have to duck through the passageways, and Colin was glad he’d recently started practicing squats again!

 Then, it was time for a chilled afternoon.
 Claire and Will headed off for another hike, and we drove to the top of Love Valley to get a different perspective from yesterday’s hike.
 It’s a somewhat touristy affair up the top with camels, ponies, and extortionately priced coconuts.